pachyderm/docs-content/latest/run-commands/pachctl_create_repo.md

 ```
   -d, --description string   A description of the repo.
   -h, --help                 help for repo
-      --project string       The project to create the repo in. (default "joins")
+      --project string       The project to create the repo in. (default "openCV")
 ```

 ### Options inherited from parent commands